Kyle Cumiskey: Playing career

 In the off-season, Cumiskey underwent surgery on a lower-body injury and after going unsigned over the summer was invited to return to the Blackhawks training camp on a try-out contract.
 On October 15, 2015, Cumiskey signed a one-year contract with the Blackhawks.
 He was assigned to the Rockford IceHogs, the Blackhawks' AHL affiliate, a day later after clearing waivers.
 In an injury-blighted season, Cumiskey appeared in only 17 games with the IceHogs for 5 points.

-As a free agent the following summer, Cumiskey returned to Sweden to continue his professional career.
-With the demotion of former club Modo Hockey to the HockeyAllsvenskan, Cumiskey opted to sign a one-year deal with SHL club, Skellefteå AIK, on July 22, 2016.
+A free agent the following summer, Cumiskey returned to Sweden to continue his professional career.
+With the demotion of former club Modo Hockey to the HockeyAllsvenskan, Cumiskey opted to sign a one-year deal with SHL club Skellefteå AIK, on July 22, 2016.
 In the 2016–17 season, Cumiskey began recovering from off-season surgery.
 In his return he was limited to just 12 games affected by injury before he mutually agreed to terminate his contract mid-season on February 6, 2017.

-After a years hiatus and recovery from injury, Cumiskey opted try and reignite his professional career, attending the Toronto Marlies 2018 training camp on a try-out basis on September 27, 2018.
+After a year’s hiatus and recovery from injury, Cumiskey opted to try and reignite his professional career, attending the Toronto Marlies 2018 training camp on a try-out basis on September 27, 2018.
 With the 2018–19 season underway, Cumiskey was soon signed to a professional try-out contract with the Marlies on October 14, 2018.
 He appeared in one game with Toronto before he was released from his try-out due to a roster squeeze.
 On October 26, 2018, Cumiskey signed an ECHL contract with the Marlies affiliate, the Newfoundland Growlers.
 Cumiskey potted 9 assists in 11 games with the Growlers before signing a tryout with the Providence Bruins of the AHL on November 18, 2018.
 After 10 games, helping stabilise the Bruins blueline, Cumiskey was signed for the remainder of the season in Providence on December 14, 2018.
 He finished the regular season, appearing in 35 games for 18 points.

-A free agent leading into the 2019–20 season, Cumiskey signed a professional tryout contract with the Binghamton Devils, affiliate to the New Jersey Devils, on October 29, 2019.
+A free agent heading into the 2019–20 season, Cumiskey signed a professional tryout contract with the Binghamton Devils, affiliate of the New Jersey Devils, on October 29, 2019.
 Cumiskey made 34 appearances with the Devils, compiling 3 goals and 15 points before the season was cancelled due to the COVID-19 pandemic.